Important Campus Policies

 RSOs are expected to keep track of attendance at events for contact tracing.
 NvolveU features RSVP options and attendance tracking.
 This resource will help you use the RSVP, Event Pass, Event Check in App and Attendance features.

-Pepsi product pickups will ONLY be handled in 200 Nebraska Union for Fall 2020.
+Pepsi product pickups will ONLY be handled in 200 Nebraska Union.
 East Campus pickup will not be available.
 When students pick up Pepsi products, there will be an additional guide for distributing and returning unused product safely.

 Cooler & Cambro Check Outs